 takes you across the river Kwai and through some of Thailand's most

-scenic countryside around
+scenic countryside around Kanchanaburi.

 Even if trains are not quite your scene, this particular train journey is an absolute must and you should definitely give it a try if you're in the area.
 Apart from the horrific events that paved the way for the Japanese to construct the railway during World War II, you'll no doubt be transported through this historic period.

 It's only a short journey and can easily be incorporated as part of any tour.
 The only downside about the ride is that there is no air-conditioning on the train, but the encounter will more than make up for it.
 Go on, take a ride on the wild side.